Surface instabilities in laminar compressible boundary layers with sublimation: Results

 \subsection{Oblique Surface Modes}

 Surface modes for oblique ($\beta \neq 0$) perturbations were computed across a range of oblique angles, defined as $\psi = \tan^{-1}(\beta/\alpha)$, at the streamwise wavenumbers corresponding to the maximum 2D growth rate, $\chi_{max}$.
-The temporal growth rates are presented in Figure \ref{fig:3D surface mode}.
+The temporal growth rates for both $M=3$ and $M=4$ conditions are presented in Figure \ref{fig:3D surface mode}.

 The angle at which the normal Mach number reaches the sonic condition is indicated by the vertical dashed lines in Figure \ref{fig:3D surface mode}, and is given by $\psi_s = \cos^{-1}(1/M_e)$.
 This angle is also the complement of the Mach angle.
-The results in Figure \ref{fig:3D surface mode} show that the 2D mode is the most unstable until $T_r > 1.14$, beyond which an oblique mode near the sonic angle becomes more unstable.
-The rapid transition of the most unstable orientation from 2D to oblique suggests the presence of two distinct instability mechanisms: one at $\psi=0$ and another near $\psi=\psi_s$.
-As the oblique angle increases across the sonic angle, the flow normal to the surface perturbation transitions from supersonic to subsonic and a sharp transition is observed in the temporal growth rates.
-As the oblique angle approaches $90^{\circ}$ the normal Mach number drops to zero and the surface modes approach neutral stability.
+The results in Figure \ref{fig:3D surface mode} show that the streamwise-2D mode is the most unstable for both conditions until $T_r > 1.14$, beyond which an oblique mode near the sonic angle becomes more unstable.
+Further increases in $T_r$ reveal a third unstable orientation of a spanwise mode near $\psi=90^{\circ}$ under the $M=4$ condition.
+The rapid transition of the most unstable orientation from streamwise-2D to oblique to spanwise-2D suggests distinct instability mechanisms are present.
+The importance of supersonic flow on surface instabilities is highlighted by the presence of the unstable sonic angle orientation, where as the oblique angle increases across the sonic angle, the flow normal to the surface perturbation transitions from supersonic to subsonic.

+The presence of an instability at an oblique angle provides an intriguing connection to observed crosshatching patterns.
+If linear differential ablation is the primary mechanism driving surface pattern formation, these results indicate that a single dominant wavelength and orientation will emerge, determined by the most unstable mode.
+Accordingly, sublimating materials exposed to supersonic, laminar, hot wall conditions are predicted to develop surface patterns at one of three preferred orientations: $\psi=0$, $\psi_s$, or $90^{\circ}$.
+If crosshatching patterns are caused by linear instability mechanisms in turbulent flows, the sonic instability is a viable candidate as it contains a critical wavenumber and orientation, consistent with experimental observations.